romero927/RedditListener/README.md

       - Time between requests will slow down over time as the number of pages you have to go through increases, as each page uses a request.
     - top = Look at the top posts listing and calculate the top NumberOfPostsToTrack and NumberOfAuthorsToTrack from those posts.
 Looks at current top 100.
   - maxDegreeOfParallelism: How many parallel threads can run at once?
+  - SetFrom: Where is the config coming from?
+Config file or Default?
+Only uses default if there is a problem using the file.

 # General Logic Flow
 - Start App